Gustav Langenscheidt

 Gustav Langenscheidt (October 21, 1832 – November 11, 1895) was a German language teacher, book publisher, and the founder of Langenscheidt Publishing Group.

 Life

 Gustav Langenscheidt was the son of Johann Ludwig Langenscheidt, a decorator, and his wife Sophie Caroline Schwartze.
 After graduating from high school in 1850 Langenscheidt started a commercial apprenticeship, which he completed in two years.

 Between 1851 and the spring of 1853 Langenscheidt traveled to almost all the neighboring countries of Germany and covered around 7000 kilometers on foot and by stagecoach.
-After returning to Germany he joined the army in summer of 1853.
+After returning to Germany he joined the army in the summer of 1853.
 During his time in the military Langenscheidt extensively studied the different ways of learning the French language.

-In 1857, he married Pauline Hartmann (1832 – 1903) in Berlin and had two daughters and four sons, including the writer and publisher Paul Langenscheidt and Carl Langenscheidt, who later became his successor.
+In 1857, he married Pauline Hartmann (1832–1903) in Berlin and had two daughters and four sons, including the writer and publisher Paul Langenscheidt and Carl Langenscheidt, who later became his successor.